linux-system-roles/firewall/README.md

 Variables
 ---------

 ## firewall_disable_conflicting_services

-By default, the firewall role does not attempt to disable conflicting services such as `nftables.service` due to the overhead associated with enumerating the services when disabling services is potentially unecessary.
+By default, the firewall role does not attempt to disable conflicting services due to the overhead associated with enumerating the services when disabling services is potentially unecessary.
 To enable this feature, set the variable `firewall_disable_conflicting_services` to `true`: